-Variations in key assumptions would have the following impact on the net liability:
+Variations in key assumptions would have the following impact:

-- $\circ~$ A 0.1% increase in the discount rate would reduce the net pension liability by £122.0 million - A 0.1% increase in the assumed level of pension increases will increase the net pension liability by £18.3 million - An increase in one year of longevity would increase the net pension liability by £213.6 million
+- A 0.1% increase in the discount rate would change the net pension asset by £38.2 million - A 0.1% increase in the assumed level of pension increases will reduce the net pension asset by £33.7 million - o An increase in one year of longevity would reduce the net pension asset by £58.4 million

-• Arrears
+Arrears

-At 31 March 2022, the Council had a gross balance of debtors (other entities and individuals) of £58.4 million.
-The current level of impairment allowance (bad debt provision) based on previous experience, current and forecast economic conditions, is £25.4 million, which represents 44% of the balance.
-If collection rates were to deteriorate and our impairment rate (bad debt) increased to 50% of the balance, it would require and additional £3.8 million to set aside as an allowance.
+At 31 March 2023, the Council had a gross balance of debtors (other entities and individuals) of £64.7 million.
+The current level of impairment allowance (bad debt provision) based on previous experience, current and forecast economic conditions, is £27.6 million, which represents 43% of the balance.
+If collection rates were to deteriorate and our impairment rate (bad debt) increased to 50% of the balance, it would require and additional £4.8 million to set aside as an allowance.